-Financial Sustainability
+Financial sustainability

-The University is unable to respond quickly enough to the financial challenges of multiple internal and external influences, most notably the impacts from growing inflation on the cost of living for staff and students, the procurement of goods and services and The Medium-Term Financial Plan (MTFP) has been revised to account for rising inflation against fixed income.
+The University is unable to respond quickly enough to the financial challenges of multiple internal and external influences, most notably the impacts from growing inflation on the cost of living for staff and students, the procurement of goods and services and overheads including utilities and insurance.
+There also remains a level of uncertainty relating to tuition fees in the medium term and an increasingly competitive HE environment.

+The Medium-Term Financial Plan (MTFP) has been revised to account for rising inflation against fixed income.

-Financial modelling continues to take place to account for a number of possible future scenarios and faculty
+Financial modelling continues to take place to account for a number of possible future scenarios and faculty and departmental budgets are revised in line with the MTFP.